 Thus, In addition to the passport, a belated child care stipend was sufficient to send her to Chisipitie Girls School in the then pariah break away Rhodesia.

-In addition to the great education she received there, it gave her a glimpse of expanded horizons which she embraced with a fervor, which remains to this day.
+The great education she received there gave her a glimpse of expanded horizons which she embraced with a lifetime fervor.

 As she sat next to me on the couch, Claudia set down her cup and twisting sideways, leaned back so that she lay her head on my lap.

 “It was a tough day at the office, I need a little pampering,” she smiled up at me.